What is the issue ?

 The Emerald Ash Borer beetle (Agrilus planipennis) is decimating some of the most prominent ash tree species in North America.
 It has the potential to destroy over eight billion ash trees.

-Extreme climatic events resulting from climate change, such as hurricanes, floods and droughts can transport IAS to new areas and decrease the resistance of habitats to invasions.
+Interactions amongst drivers of environmental change, including climate change, exacerbate and compound the problem.
+Extreme climatic events such as hurricanes, floods, and droughts can transport IAS to new areas and increase their spread by decreasing the resistance of habitats to biological invasions.
 Climate change is also opening up new pathways of introduction of IAS.
-For example, emerging Arctic shipping passages due to melting ice caps will greatly reduce the time taken for ships to travel from Asia to Europe.
-This will increase the risk of alien species surviving the journey.
+For example, emerging Arctic shipping passages due to melting ice caps will greatly reduce the time taken for ships to travel from Asia to Europe, increasing the risk of alien species surviving the journey.

-Many IAS have the ability to expand rapidly to higher latitudes and altitudes as the climate warms, out-pacing native species.
-Alien species that are regularly introduced by humans but have so far failed to establish may succeed in doing so thanks to climate change, creating new sets of invaders.
+Many IAS have the ability to expand rapidly to higher latitudes and altitudes as the climate warms, outpacing native species.
+Alien species that are regularly introduced by humans but have so far failed to establish themselves may succeed in doing so as a consequence of climate change creating more favourable conditions for some of these species.